Traits of Successful Paralegals

 Future Paralegal Educators

-Other people are driven to teach and know that a Master’s Degree in Paralegal Studies is a requirement is a requirement in many cases to be a paralegal educator.
+Other people are driven to teach and know that a Master’s Degree in Paralegal Studies is a requirement in many cases to be a paralegal educator.

 To be a professor, many academic institutions require a terminal degree within the field of instruction.
 In the paralegal profession, the GW master’s degree is the highest degree available and is one of only few paralegal master’s degrees offered in the country.
 Earning GW’s Master’s of Paralegal Studies degree is a recognized accomplishment that could open new doors in your career.

 The increased reliance on paralegals has opened new professional opportunities in all industries and work settings.

 Paralegals work for law firms both large and small, government agencies, corporations, non-profit organizations and even as independent consultants.